Venky2804/FHSpipe/README.md

 ### FILES REQUIRED:
 - Reference genome fasta file (.fasta/.fa)
 - Reference genome annotation file (.gff/.gtf)
 - All Sample fastq files in a single directory (no extra files).
 Single end sequenced files should be named as Sample.fastq.
-Pair end sequenced files should be names as Sample_R1.fastq and Sample_R2.fastq to avoid errors
+Pair end sequenced files should be names as Sample_R1.fastq and Sample_R2.fastq to avoid errors.
+Unzip the sample files if in zip format (.gz)